anupriya567/video-chat-django/README.md

 ### 8). get_or_create()

-> Returns a tuple of (object, created), where object is the retrieved or created object and created is a boolean specifying whether a new object was created.
+> Returns a tuple of (object, created), where object is the retrieved or created object and created is a boolean specifying whether a new object was created.</br>
 > This is meant to prevent duplicate objects from being created when requests are made in parallel, and as a shortcut to boilerplatish code.
 For example:

 ```